-The original Norwegian Store house, located in Stockholm Sweden.
-Built with notched and edged logs and a sod roof.
-Designed with overhangs to prevent pest invasion.
-Thought to be at least a 1,000 years old.
+The original Norwegian Store house located in Stockholm, Sweden.
+Built with notched and edged logs and a sod roof, and designed with overhangs to prevent pest invasion, this structure is thought to be at least a 1,000 years old.

-5 foot dia , 40 feet in length, coast redwood peeler logs transported to the high sierra to be transformed into building timbers for a replica of the Norwegian store house.
+Five feet in diameter and 40 feet long, these coast redwood peeler logs were transported to the high sierra to be milled into building timbers for a replica of the Norwegian store house.

 Peeling the logs and rolling them into position for cutting.

 Edging a log in preparation for cutting the complicated angled beams used in the foundation platform.
 Using a Granberg Alaskan chainsaw mill powered by a 20 horsepower Hydraulic motor.

 The fourth cut in the sequence.
 Note the use of leveling spikes set out along the length of the log.
 The mill travels along a set of steel channel iron sections that are placed on moved along the 40 foot length as needed.

 A closer view of the Alaskan chainsaw mill riding on the channel.
 This is a special cut where the channel is on spikes on one side and flat on the cut on the other side.
 This was to create the correct angle on the beam.

 Another view of the spikes used to guide the channel and the mill.

 Milling the bottom cut on one of the huge foundation beams.